zfs-old-crap/linkytime/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `LinkyTimeParser` class to parse the user command.
 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddMeetingCommand`) which is executed by the `LogicManager`.
-3. The command can communicate with the `Model` when it is executed (e.g. to add a person).
+3. The command can communicate with the `Model` when it is executed (e.g. to add a meeting).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: